 Sadly, not all games are perfect, and I do have a couple of minor complaints.
 While I accept that Samus Returns is aiming to appeal to new fans as well as old, I appreciated how scarce missiles were in the original game, which encouraged you to use them sparingly.
 Samus Returns has recharge stations everywhere, which removes something special in my opinion.
 Checkpoints are also a feature in this game that make save stations redundant and encourage the player to be more careless in their approach.

 Metroid: Samus Returns is the traditional 2D Metroid title I never thought we would see again.
 It features the backtracking, isolation, and atmosphere that are at the core of the Metroid franchise.
 The collaborative efforts of Yoshio Sakamoto and the team at MercurySteam are nothing short of exceptional; they have created a solid title that Metroid fans have been screaming for all these years but also a title that newcomers are going to be able to grips with quickly.
-The game certainly opens the doors to future Metroid instalments, and I hope that Nintendo will consider working with MercurySteam in future games, as they clearly understand what a Metroid game is all about.
+The game certainly opens the doors to future Metroid installments, and I hope that Nintendo will consider working with MercurySteam in future games, as they clearly understand what a Metroid game is all about.
 Perhaps it is finally time for the sequel to Metroid Fusion?

 After playing Metroid: Samus Returns, I consider myself incredibly fortunate and lucky to be a Metroid fan.
 Samus has well and truly returned!